networknt/light-doc/content/en/tool/light-bot/email.md

 * secret.yml

-If you want to use encrypted email password, you can use the secret.yml or the email.yml
+If you want to use encrypted email passwords, you can use the secret.yml or the email.yml

 The other option is to set the email password as an environment variable in .bashrc or .profile